 Blogging is a great way to network with other Homesteaders.
 Learn how to make money FAST when you start your own homesteading blog.
 Check out my list of resources for homestead bloggers to get started today!

 With a bountiful garden and orchard, it’s easy to preserve food for your family and sell the excess.
-If you love canning, you could also offer your services to others that might like their fruit turned into yummy jams or jellies etc.
+If you love canning, you could also offer your services to others that might like their fruit turned into yummy jams or jellies etc. Apples are a great fruit to preserve.
+Check out our recipes and labels to help get you started.

 Start a Christmas Tree Farm.